Dual-Rater Methodology

 - Reconciling disagreements through discussion

-This process is time-consuming and expensive. qualcode.ai automates it using two independent AI models, giving you the same methodological credibility at a fraction of the cost and time.
+This process is time-consuming and expensive — and out of reach for solo researchers. qualcode.ai replaces it with two independent AI models that code each response in per-response isolated API calls, delivering the same agreement metrics at a fraction of the cost and time.

 Mirrors human coding studies: Just as two human coders provide independent classifications, qualcode.ai's two AI raters operate independently, enabling the same reliability metrics used in traditional research.